fisirc/metagallery/stiller-backend/docs/src/readme.md

 ## What is Stiller

-Stiller is both a **single-node** content distribution "network" and multi-purposed server created as part of the MetaGallery project.
-It is built as a totally self-contained, sqlite-based web service deployed through air and actions.
+Stiller is both a **single-node** content distribution "network" and a multi-purpose server created as part of the MetaGallery project.
+It is a sqlite-based web service deployed through air and github actions.

 ## Components